ondat/documentation/docs/operations/using-rolling-upgrades.md

 ## Step 2 - Rolling upgrade ready

-Congratulations, you are now ready to start the rolling upgrade process of the orchestrator of your choice!
+Congratulations, you are now ready to start the rolling upgrade process of your orchestrator!

 > ⚠️ GKE and AKS take care of the pod disruption budget for one hour.
 After this time period they drain the node, which would destroy the volume.